accordproject/vscode-web-extension/README.md

 ## Features

-- Create data models using the [Concerto](https://docs.accordproject.org/docs/model-concerto.html) modelling language
+- Create data models using the [Concerto](https://concerto.accordproject.org) modeling language
 - Compilation of Concerto files to other languages
 - Syntax highlighting for all files
 - Compilation and problem markers

 ### Commands

-- Compile your ``model.cto `` file to a target
+- Compile your ``model.cto `` file to a target language

 ![Code Gen GIF](./assets/Code%20Gen.gif)